ietf-ccamp-wg/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

 {: #tab-prefixes title="Prefixes and Corresponding YANG Modules"}

 RFC Editor Note:
-Please replace VVVV with the RFC number assigned to {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
+Please replace VVVV with the RFC number assigned to {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
-Please replace WWWW with the RFC number assigned to {{?I-D.ietf-teas-rfc8776-update}}.
+Please replace WWWW with the RFC number assigned to {{!I-D.ietf-teas-rfc8776-update}}.
 Please replace XXXX with the RFC number assigned to this document.
 Please replace YYYY with the RFC number assigned to {{!I-D.ietf-ccamp-otn-topo-yang}}.
 Please replace ZZZZ with the RFC number assigned to {{!I-D.ietf-ccamp-layer1-types}}.